 3. Weak Passwords

-Cybercriminals employ various techniques to crack weak passwords, such as brute-force attacks, where high-speed programs rapidly attempt to guess passwords, or dictionary attacks, where common words and phrases are tried.
-Personal information, such as birthdays or pet names, is also commonly used in password-guessing attempts.
+Additionally, sharing passwords among team members without restrictions or protection can increase the risk.
+Cybercriminals use methods such as brute-force attacks, where high-speed programs rapidly attempt to guess passwords, and dictionary attacks, where common words and phrases are tried.

 How to Protect Your Business: